CubePM/MysteryBox/README.md

 ## Features

-• > Support for creating own crates (limit: ∞)
+> • Support for creating own crates (limit: ∞)

-• > Support for item chances and custom name, enchantments, custom enchantments
+> • Support for item chances and custom name, enchantments, custom enchantments

-• > Support for changing crate particle colors
+> • Support for changing crate particle colors

-• > Smooth animations while idle and on crate opening
+> • Smooth animations while idle and on crate opening

-• > Support for both virtual and physical keys
+> • Support for both virtual and physical keys

-• > Customisable floating text update time (might be removed in future updates)
+> • CustomisableCustomisable floating text update time (might be removed in future updates)

-• > And many many more!
+> • And many many more!

 ## License
 | License |